Death of Maria Fuertes: Events

 The U.S. Immigration and Customs Enforcement claims to have lodged a detainer request for Kahn with the New York City Police Department on November 27, 2019, but declined to release its content or evidence of sending it that day.
 In a statement, the NYPD said it did not receive an ICE detainer.

 On November 27, 2019, Khan was released without bail.

 On January 6, 2020, Khan allegedly raped and strangled Maria Fuertes.
-She was discovered lying in the street in freezing weather.
+She was discovered lying on a sidewalk in Richmond Hill, Queens in freezing weather.
 She was taken to Jamaica Hospital Medical Center, where she died.
 Her injuries included a broken spine and fractured ribs.

 On January 10, 2020, Khan was charged with murder.